ccamel/awesome-ccamel/README.md

 - [danilowoz/react-atomic-design](https://github.com/danilowoz/react-atomic-design) - 🔬 How the Atomic Design methodology can create a great design system from scratch and make better developers.
 - [danyshaanan/cli-mandelbrot](https://github.com/danyshaanan/cli-mandelbrot) - :package: View the Mandelbrot set from your terminal
 - [darkroomengineering/aniso](https://github.com/darkroomengineering/aniso) - Aniso is an open-source ASCII tool built by darkroom.engineering and designed by Studio Freight to generate and customize character-based imagery.
-- [darkroomengineering/lenis](https://github.com/darkroomengineering/lenis) - How smooth scroll should be
 - [davidbau/seedrandom](https://github.com/davidbau/seedrandom) - seeded random number generator for Javascript
 - [davidferguson/pibakery](https://github.com/davidferguson/pibakery) - The blocks based, easy to use setup tool for Raspberry Pi
 - [developit/microbundle](https://github.com/developit/microbundle) - 📦 Zero-configuration bundler for tiny modules.